 This indicates that the tyre has been tested and passed European safety standards.
 The digit following the E is a code that relates to country in which the tyre was approved.
 In this example, E11 means that the tyre was approved in the United Kingdom.

-For further advice and guidance on the markings on your tyres contact your local Merityre Specialists where our tyre experts will be happy to help.
+For further advice and guidance on the tyre markings and what they mean, contact your local Merityre Specialists where our tyre experts will be happy to help.

 Enter your postcode and your registration number and we'll find your matching tyres and your nearest branch.